-a sample of documents required to be maintained by the special care unit in line with Schedule 6.
+a sample of documents required to be maintained by the children's residential centre in line with the regulations.

-- effective information governance systems, including record keeping and file management systems, are in place to support the delivery of a child-centred, safe and effective service - there is a system in place to ensure the records set out in the regulations are available, accurate, safe and accessible - records are accurate, complete, legible and up to date - records are kept secure but easily retrievable - children can access their own records - children's records and other records are kept for the required timeframe - records that relate to children are kept in perpetuity where the Child and Family Agency (Tusla) is not the registered provider - where Tusla is the registered provider, there is a system in place for the transfer of records to Tusla following discharge of the child from the special care unit - records relating to inspections by other authorities (fire/food safety/health and safety) are maintained.
+- effective information governance systems, including record keeping and file management systems, are in place to support the delivery of a child-centred, safe and effective service - there is a system in place to ensure the records set out in the regulations are available, accurate, safe and accessible - records are accurate, complete, legible and up to date - records are kept secure but easily retrievable - children can access their own records - children's records and other records are kept for the required timeframe - records that relate to children are kept in perpetuity - there is a system in place for the transfer of records following discharge of the child from the children's residential centre - records relating to inspections by other authorities (fire/food safety/health and safety) are maintained.